polyfacet/my-md-log/Programming/BadCode/ManufacturerCode.md

                 return 0;
             }
 ```
 findMatchingTemplatesForPCP should have been named findAndAddMatchingTemplatesForPCP and the if statement should be written if (isPCP(domainType)) after renamed getType to domainType.
-The last comment about the "unmaintainable code" is good because it explains WHY the return was done in a middle of 200+ lines of method.
+The last comment about the "unmaintainable code" is good because it explains WHY the return was done in a middle of 200+ lines of a method.